Guided Walking Safari Adventures in Uganda

 Walking in Kibale

-The Lomej Mountains can be reached on foot in four hours, and the hike starts at 7:00.
-Shorter guided walks of around two hours can be taken through the Narus Valley extending over a 5km radius from Apoka Tourism Centre.
+Our guided walking safari adventures in the Kidepo Valley hike through the Lomej Mountains, which takes about four hours to reach on foot.
+The hike starts at 7:00.
+You can take shorter guided walks of around two hours through the Narus Valley extending over a 5km radius from Apoka Tourism Centre.

 The 7km (four-hour) mountain bamboo trail to Kapkwai Cave passes through a tropical and bamboo forest.
 Along the trail are many primates, birds, and rare trees, such as Elgon teak and Elgon olive.
 The 5km walk to the Chebonet Falls and 3km walk to the Kapkwai caves follow the ridge view trail.
 There is also an 11km hike to the Tutum Cave, with camping overnight beside the cave.